-At right, Harry holds his young son Chuck at the funeral of step-grandfather Benjamin Franklin Marshall in May 1950.
+At right, Harry holds his eldest son Chuck at the funeral of step-grandfather Benjamin Franklin Marshall in May 1950.

-Reported the Warren (OH) Tribune-Chronicle, Harry "was a self-employed truck driver for 30 years, before retiring, had worked for four years as a realtor with Jim Ryan Real Estate, and served in the U.S. Navy during World War II.
+Reported the Warren (OH) Tribune-Chronicle, Harry "was a self-employed truck driver for 30 years, before retiring [and] had worked for four years as a realtor with Jim Ryan Real Estate....
 He was a member of Tri-State Country Music Association, Trumbull County Alert and enjoyed camping, fishing, and was an avid CB radio operator with the handle 'White Stallion'."

 In 1956, Harry wed his second wife, Mabel (Pierce) Loomis ( ? -1973).
 Circa 1970, Harry resided in Conneaut, Ashtabula County, OH.